Alternative Press (magazine): History

-The first issue of Alternative Press was distributed at concerts in Cleveland, Ohio, beginning in June 1985 by APs founder, Mike Shea, to advocate for bands playing underground music.
-The name of the magazine, Alternative Press, was not a reference to the alternative rock genre, but referred to this fanzine being an alternative to the local press.
+The first issue of Alternative Press was distributed at concerts in Cleveland, Ohio, beginning on June 6, 1985 by APs founder, Mike Shea, to advocate for bands playing underground music.
+The name Alternative Press was not a reference to the alternative rock genre, but referred to the magazine being an alternative to the local press.
 Shea began working on his first issue in his mother's house in Aurora, Ohio.
 Shea and a friend, Jimmy Kosicki, targeted the Cleveland neighborhood of Coventry.
 Financial problems plagued AP in its early years, and by the end of 1986, publication had paused due to its financial problems, only resuming until the spring of 1988.
-With the growth of alternative rock in the early 1990s, its circulation began to increase.
-Notable AP covers included bands such as Red Hot Chili Peppers and Soundgarden.
-By 1994, the magazine was doing cover stories on Beastie Boys, Henry Rollins and Love and Rockets.